-WHEN SHOULD I CONSIDER UPDATING FIRMWARE?
+WHEN SHOULD I CONSIDER UPDATING THE FIRMWARE?

-If your Android TV box is not performing optimally, out-of-date firmware version is one of the things you should investigate as part of the trouble-fixing process.
+If your Android TV box is not performing optimally, an out-of-date firmware version is one of the things you should investigate as part of the trouble-fixing process.
 If you buy a secondhand Android TV box or you buy a box from a less-than-reputable dealer, it is also worth checking the firmware when you first set up the box.
 Their firmware is more likely to be out of date.

 IS IT SAFE TO UPDATE FIRMWARE?

 You need to be careful when updating firmware.
 If you install the wrong firmware version you can completely destroy your box.
 Your hardware won’t be able to do anything without its firmware software giving it instructions.
-If you install incompatible firmware version your box may not even be able to perform a factory reset to correct the problem, essentially leaving you with a piece of junk.
+If you install an incompatible firmware version your box may not even be able to perform a factory reset to correct the problem, essentially leaving you with a piece of junk.

 DO FIRMWARE UPDATES ERASE DATA?